Trespassing

 What exceptions apply in the forest?

 The opportunity to create a game preserve and then close it to the public must not be abused.
 This was also decided by the Constitutional Court in the case of the Jelenice game preserve in the Ostrava region.
 In its ruling, the Court stated that the closure of a game preserve to the public may be made only at the request of the user of the hunting ground in justified and at the same time time time-limited cases.
-Restrictions on access can be ordered under the Hunting Act, for example, during nesting, laying and rearing of chicks or during hunting periods.
+Under the Hunting Act, restrictions on access can be ordered, for example, during the nesting, laying and rearing of young or hunting periods.

 Other exceptions for trespassing